Nikil-Chauhan/bookmyshow-backend/README.md

 # BookMyShow – Movie Ticket Booking Backend

 A backend-focused movie ticket booking system built with **Java and Spring Boot**.

 The application provides REST APIs for managing movies, cities, theaters, screens, seats, shows, users, and bookings.

-The project demonstrates a layered backend architecture using Spring Boot, Spring Data JPA, Hibernate, and MySQL.
+The project demonstrates a layered backend architecture using **Spring Boot, Spring Data JPA, Hibernate, and MySQL**.

 ---